apache/parquet-format/PageIndex.md

 1. Make both range scans and point lookups I/O efficient by allowing direct access to pages based on their min and max values.
 In particular:
-    *  A single-row lookup in a row group based on the sort column of that row group will only read one data page per the retrieved column.
+    *  A single-row lookup in a row group based on the sort column of that row group will only read one data page per retrieved column.
     * Range scans on the sort column will only need to read the exact data pages that contain relevant data.
     * Make other selective scans I/O efficient: if we have a very selective